Closest Casinos to Miami, Florida – Map & List of South Florida Casinos

 Hard Rock Casino Miami

-Officially called the Seminole Hard Rock Hotel & Casino Hollywood (The black star on the map), this is the grand dame of South Florida casinos, and the most popular.
+It’s actually the Seminole Hard Rock Hotel & Casino Hollywood (The black star on the map), and it’s far and away the grand dame of South Florida casinos, (and the most popular).

 The Seminole Hard Rock Hollywood is 21 miles north of downtown Miami, or roughly a 30 to 45 minute drive.

-In it, you’ll find over 2,000 slot machines/video poker machines, over 100 table games (craps, blackjack, roulette, mini-baccarat, etc.) and a popular 40 table poker room.
+The Seminole Hard Rock Hollywood now has over 3,100 slot machines/video poker machines, 193 table games ( blackjack, Three-Card poker, mini-baccarat, etc.) and a popular 45 table poker room.
 It’s by far the most Las Vegas-like of any of the Miami-area casinos.

 Fort Lauderdale, FL 33314